 Below are some of the frequently asked questions clients have when considering a legal separation:

-Contact the Barkat Law Firm to speak to a D.C. divorce attorney about obtaining a legal separation in the District of Columbia.
+Contact the Barkat Law Firm to speak to a legal separation lawyer in DC about obtaining a legal separation.

 Image credit: robynmac / 123RF Stock Photo